 Which Singapore boutique hotel are you going to book?

 There are many more small boutique hotels in Singapore but these are my top 3 favourite places.
-They are all very different from one another and have different price point too.
+They are all very different from one another and have different price points too.

 As for booking a hotel, I always check the hotel rates on Agoda first.
 Sometimes Agoda will run promotions or have specific deals.
-But generally speaking, the rates Agoda offer are the lowest I’ve seen anywhere.
+But generally speaking, Agoda’s rates are the lowest I’ve seen anywhere.

 I hope you like this post and have found it useful when it comes to finding a boutique hotel in Singapore.
 Let me know in the comments which one you are booking for your next trip to Singapore.